Atanukumardey/VoiceDetectionESP32/ESP32/README.md

 From there you can look at `src/CommandDetector.cpp` and `src/CommandProcessor.cpp`.

+To configure dusplay connections you can edit the SDA and SCL pin constants in `Display.h`.

 The code should be well commented and hopefully easy to understand.

 ## Config options

-To set things up for yourself, edit the `config.h` file and fill in your WiFi details.

 There are a number of options in this file that you can modify to suit your own setup.

 If you want to use an analog microphone instead of I2S then you need to comment out this line:

 ```
-// are you using an I2S microphone - comment this out if you want to use an analog mic and ADC input
+are you using an I2S microphone - comment this out if you want to use an analog mic and ADC input
 #define USE_I2S_MIC_INPUT
+I have used an `MEMS` I2S mic.
+So, it is uncommented.
 ```

 And you will need to select the appropriate ADC channel to read data from: